 Select the colors of chalk pastels you will be using and start “scraping” them with your card on top of the glue, covering the entire surface.

-This was my son’s favorite part as he loved watching how the pastels turned into powder as he rubbed them against the card.
-He was very focused on covering everything.
-And I mean EVERYTHING (table included)!
+This was my son’s favorite part!
+He loved watching the pastels turn into powder as he rubbed them against the card. - Draw with a toothpick

 Once your pan is covered in pastels, bring out a toothpick and focus on drawing over the colors, making lines and shapes.

-My son was very focused on making it look like Van Gogh’s “Starry Night”, only because he brought in the book and kept looking at it.
+My son was very focused on making it look like Van Gogh’s “Starry Night”.
+He brought in the book and kept looking at it.
 He was also very interested in how the colors mixed together as he brushed them with the toothpick.

 This was a really fun process art activity, suited for kids five years old and up as the pastel scraping can be a challenging for little hands.